hVHDL/hVHDL/docs/source/index.rst

 --------

 .. toctree::
+    :caption: About
+    :hidden:

-   example of a high level vhdl use usage high level interfaces in VHDL
+    example of a high level vhdl use usage
+    high level interfaces in VHDL
-   Automatic code timing with handshake interface Using libraries in VHDL high level coding patterns in VHDL
+    Automatic code timing with handshake interface
+    Using libraries in VHDL
+    high level coding patterns in VHDL